 Along one axis, there are technical capabilities that a university should plan for in order to build a comprehensive cyber resilience strategy.
 Along the other axis, there are different levels of operational maturity, referred to as operational readiness levels.

 This straightforward capability heat map helps you visualize both your current security capabilities and technology gaps that may leave you vulnerable to cyber threats.

 By mapping results against maturity, the report reflects that cybersecurity improvement is a journey.
 Institutions should build a foundation around fundamental cybersecurity capabilities before investing in more advanced solutions that enable higher levels of operational readiness.

 The CYBER HEAT MAP summary matrix helps visualize how your tools and capabilities support different levels of security operations as your team evolves and matures.

 Confidently answer when asked what other cybersecurity capabilities your institution should consider

 Using CYBER HEAT MAP helps evaluate your cybersecurity investments based on what tools your security team needs at each stage of operational readiness.

 The tool is easy to use.
-After completing a simple survey, it maps your institution’s cybersecurity capabilities to show technology coverage at each stage of growth.
-It also highlights any areas of concern, such as tools that are deployed that support a higher operational readiness level, while there are gaps at lower readiness levels.
+After completing a simple survey, it maps your institution’s cybersecurity capabilities to show technology coverage at each stage of operational readiness.
+It also highlights any areas of concern, such as tools that are deployed to support a higher operational readiness level while there are gaps at lower readiness levels.